Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

-In the previous parts we have introduced tensor fields and the way to pass from coordinate into Lorentz indices, specifying that with such a conversion we also had the conversion of the most general coordinate transformation into the specific Lorentz transformation: the advantage of this specific Lorentz transformation is that despite it had been introduced in real representation, nevertheless its explicit form makes it possible to write it in other representations like the complex representation, in which the already-introduced complex fields can find place.
+In the previous parts we have introduced tensor fields and the way to pass from coordinate into Lorentz indices, specifying that with such a conversion we also had the conversion of the most general coordinate transformation into the specific Lorentz transformation: the advantage of this specific Lorentz transformation is that although it had been introduced in real representation, nevertheless it can also be written in other representations like most notably the complex representation.
+In such representation we will see that gauge fields find place naturally.

 In order to find a Lorentz transformation in complex representation, we specify that these transformations are classified by semi-integer labels known as spin, and here we consider the simplest $\frac{1}{2}$-spin case: so for the complex generators we select those whose irreducible form is given in terms of $2$-dimensional matrices.
 General results from the theory of Lie groups tell us that the Lorentz transformation can be written according to the following form